SohanVaigankar/weekday/README.md

 1. simply clone this github repository on your local machine
 2. navigate to the cloned repo using cd command in terminal
+3. ensure that you're running node v20 or above
-3. execute following command in the directory
+4. execute following command in the directory

    ```js
    npm install && npm run dev